Update

 The Problem

-The Solution: Expected in Summer 2026
+The Solution: Dashboard Coming in Summer 2026

 MTC expects to release the first version of the dashboard in summer 2026, with regular data updates to follow.